LloydBlv/GoodDictionary/README.md

 Each UI module depends on the Domain module to ensure separation of concerns and modularity.
 The Data module also depends on the Domain module for defining data structures and business rules.

 ## Current State and Next Steps
-Given the limited time allocated for this take-home task, the project showcases a solid foundation and a glimpse into its potential.
+the project showcases a solid foundation and a glimpse into its potential.
 However, to fully realize this potential, the following steps are necessary:

 - **Increase Code Coverage**: Currently, only a limited number of tests have been written.
 Expanding test coverage is crucial for ensuring reliability and maintainability.
 - **Architecture Refinement**: Transitioning to a Unidirectional Data Flow (UDF) architecture from the current ViewModel usage could enhance the project's scalability and readability.